Impact Pilots

 Investing in diverse delivery for maximum impact

-We have invested in a dedicated team to deliver Triage Impact; a series of pilot programmes, enabling us to test ‘what works’ for key priority groups needing additional support to access employment or progress to other positive destinations.
+Triage Impact is a series of pilot programmes, enabling us to test ‘what works’ for key priority groups needing additional support to access employment or progress to other positive destinations.

 Pilots enable us to be flexible and creative, outside the parameters of our contracted provision.
 Each pilot is carefully designed, monitored and evaluated, with participant feedback built in, enabling us to tweak the delivery model to meet individual needs.
 Each pilot aligns with the ambitions of the Government and devolved authorities to provide tailored interventions to support the achievement of an 80% employment target.